 Tickets are $35 for adults; $29 for seniors and kids.
 (Children under 10 not permitted.)
 Museum admission included with ticket.
 Cruises at 7pm do not include museum admission and are $25.
 Discounts available for museum members.
 Click below for tickets

 Interested in chartering W.O.
 Decker?
 Our award winning tugboat is the perfect platform for your next event or party, and the most unique charter experience on New York Harbor.
-Click the button below to get in touch.
+Click the button below or email us at firstname.lastname@example.org to get in touch.

 The last surviving, New York built, wooden tugboat (originally steam powered and later refit with a diesel engine.)
 W.O.
 Decker was built in 1930 by the Newtown Creek Towing Company and originally named Russell I, after the towing company’s owners.
 She was renamed W.O.
 Decker in 1946 after being sold to the Decker family’s Staten Island tugboat firm.
 The tugboat was donated to the Seaport Museum in 1986, and was refit with a diesel engine.
 Decker is listed on the National Register of Historic Places and is an exemplary model of the types of steam tugs that were once an abundant sight in New York Harbor.
 This unique vessel is a true testament to New York City’s maritime heritage, which is a direct factor in the city’s global prominence today.